 1. Defining and Managing Tourism from an Indigenous Perspective

-Indigenous communities must take control of their own narratives and communicate and market their messages to prepare visitors and also to educate them.
-Speakers will outline the steps of successful practices and offer real world examples for developing a plan for tourism management.
+Indigenous communities must take control of their own narratives and communicate those messages in ways that prepare and educate visitors.
+Speakers will outline the steps of successful practices and offer real-world examples for developing a plan for tourism management.

 2. Ensuring Authenticity and Protecting Cultural Heritage